|

 As a member of the Knights of Columbus you and your family

-enjoy many benefits, including 12 free issues annually of the
+including 12 free issues annually of the

 Columbia magazine, the world's largest Catholic family